Woopra/zendesk_app/README.md

 By bringing Zendesk data into Woopra, you will be able to track who is submitting Zendesk tickets and their latest activity on your website.
 By using Woopra triggers, you will be able to prioritize Zendesk tickets based on their behavior on your website.
 You will also be able to view Woopra profiles for ticket submitters right in Zendesk!

 ####Installation Instructions
-The only setup you need to do is retrieve the name of your website that you use on Woopra.com.
+The only setup you need to do for the zendesk app is retrieve the name of your website that you use on Woopra.com.

 This can be viewed by going to your Woopra Dashboard.
 The name of your website will be in the top left corner.

+Installing the Zendesk app in Woopra's AppConnect enables Tracking and Triggers as well.